1coderookie/KobraGoNeoInsights/docs/calibration.md

 Keep in mind that it may take some time until you found the best suitable settings.
 And even then it might occur that you'll have to adjust certain settings later when finally printing 'real' models.
 So maybe try to see it more like a process instead of the struggle of a search for the 'perfect' settings which must out there somewhere..

 Also keep in mind that you'll have to do certain calibrations again when using different kinds of filament.
-This doesn't only comes into account when printing a differenty type like ABS or PETG instead of PLA, but it also most likely will be the case when using the same type of filament but made from another manufaturer.
+This doesn't only comes into account when printing a differently type like ABS or PETG instead of PLA, but it also most likely will be the case when using the same type of filament but made from another manufacturer.
 Even the same type and brand of filament from the same manufacturer might need some slightly different settings like the temperature for example, when you're using a new spool or a different colour!

 ---